emekambachu/banking-system-mnk/README.md

 - **Clean Code:** Usage of dependency injection, Services, Repositories, separation/encapsulation of logic, and adherence to SOLID principles.
 - **Testing:** Unit and integration tests for Controllers, Services and Repositories.

+## Practices
+- **SOLID Principles:** The code is designed following SOLID principles to ensure maintainability and scalability.
+- **Design Patterns:** The application uses design patterns such as Repository Pattern and Service Layer to separate concerns and improve code organization.
+Repository Pattern is used to abstract data access logic, while Service Layer encapsulates business logic.
+Factory Pattern is used to create instances of classes, making the code more flexible and easier to maintain.
+Observer Pattern is used to implement the hash generation of transactions.
+- **Dependency Injection:** The application uses dependency injection to manage class dependencies, making the code more testable and maintainable.
+- **Type Hinting:** Type hinting is used throughout the codebase to ensure type safety and improve code readability.
+- **Middleware:** Middleware is used for 2FA verification and role-based access control.
+- **Validation:** Laravel's request validation class are used to validate request data.
+- **Error Handling:** Custom error handling is implemented to provide meaningful error messages to users.
+- **Logging:** The application uses Laravel's built-in logging capabilities to log important events and errors.

 ## What i would like to add if given more time
 - **More tests:** I would like to write more tests to endure application reliability.
 - **Notifications:** Implement a notification system to inform users about important events (e.g., successful fund transfers, account approvals).
+- **Asynchronous:** Handle events in jobs/queues like emails, etc.
 - **Email Verification:** Implement email verification for user registration.
 - **Password Reset:** Implement a password reset feature for users.
 - **Containerization:** Containerize the application using Docker for easier deployment.